Chengkai-Zhu/qcapacity-rieopt/README.md

 This folder includes all optimized code states for the damping-dephasing channel.

+#### DamDeph extensions

+This folder includes all optimized channel extensions for the damping-dephasing channel.

+#### DamEra extensions

+This folder includes all optimized channel extensions for the damping-erasure channel.

 #### GADC codestates

 This folder includes all optimized code states for the generalized amplitude damping channel.